Team Webhooks are available with Agency plan or as paid add-on.

 You can test your webhook configuration by clicking Send Test Request in the webhook form.
 This sends a sample request to verify your endpoint is reachable and accepts your auth settings.Payload format

-Every request is JSON with the same top-level structure:event: the event name (e.g.upwork_proposal.status_changed)timestamp: ISO-8601 timestampdata: the proposal or invitation payload (serialized)
+Every request is JSON with the same top-level structure:id: unique delivery identifier prefixed withevt_(e.g.evt_a4f1c0d3e8b9...).
+One id per delivery — log it so you can trace any request back to the matching row under Logs.event: the event name (e.g.upwork_proposal.status_changed)timestamp: ISO-8601 timestampdata: the proposal or invitation payload (serialized)

 Example: proposal status/view state changed